ROCm/omnitrace/docs/conceptual/how-omnitrace-works.rst

 The two most generic and important modes are binary instrumentation and statistical sampling.
 It is important to understand their advantages and disadvantages.
-Binary instrumentation and statistical sampling can be performed with the ``omnitrace`` executable but for statistical sampling, it's highly recommended to use the ``omnitrace-sample`` executable instead if no binary instrumentation is required/desired.
+Binary instrumentation and statistical sampling can be performed with the ``omnitrace`` executable.
+For statistical sampling, it's highly recommended to use the ``omnitrace-sample`` executable instead if binary instrumentation isn't required or needed.
 Callback APIs and dynamic symbol interception can be utilized with either tool.

 Binary instrumentation